 Tax on the poor

-Over the years, I’ve heard that the lottery is a regressive tax on the poor; in other words a $1 ticket costs proportionately more for a poor person than a rich person.
+Over the years, I’ve heard that the lottery is a regressive tax on the poor; in other words, a $1 ticket costs proportionately more for a poor person than a rich person.
 Poor people are also the lottery’s biggest customers.
-According to a 2011 Wired article, Cracking the Scratch Lottery Code, “These high-frequency players tend to be poor and uneducated, which is why critics refer to lotteries as a regressive tax.
+According to a 2011 Wired article by Jonah Lehrer, Cracking the Scratch Lottery Code, “These high-frequency players tend to be poor and uneducated, which is why critics refer to lotteries as a regressive tax.
 (In a 2006 survey, 30 percent of people without a high school degree said that playing the lottery was a wealth-building strategy.)
 On average, households that make less than $12,400 a year spend 5 percent of their income on lotteries — a source of hope for just a few bucks a throw.”

 Lotteries don’t boost education budgets